Q: Who can attend St. Francis?

 Q: What types of food and nutrition services does St. Francis provide for students?

-A: St. Francis of Assisi is proud to partner with Cater Tots as the food service provider of choice.
+A: St. Francis of Assisi is proud to partner with Choice Lunch as the healthy food service provider of choice.

 Q: Is before and after school care available?

-A: Yes, our Extended Care program is available in the morning to all students from 7:00-7:30 am with regular supervision from 7:35-8:00 am.
+A: Yes, our Extended Care program is available in the morning to all students from 7:00-7:35 am with regular supervision from 7:35-8:00 am.
 In the afternoon, Extended Care supervision is available from 2:50-6:00 pm.
+More information about our Extended Care can be found here.

-A: Over 90% of our 8th grade students matriculate to one of the Catholic high schools in our area:
+A: 100% of our 8th grade students that apply are accepted to one of the Catholic high schools in our area:

 Servite High School (all boys) in Anaheim